nkiprono99/Devops_interview_questions/Devops_mock_interview_6.md

 ----
 33. You need to identify unused fields In values.yaml how would you approach this?
 34. What is exit status?
+    echo $ =0 (seccesfull)

-35. Given machine, how will you identify which machine it is?
+36. Given machine, how will you identify which machine it is? uname -a

 Ansible
 ----